imnana18/sql-challenge/README.md

 7. List employees in Sales and Development departments with employee number, last name, first name, and department name.
 8. List the frequency counts, in descending order, of all employee last names.

-Refer to `sql_challenge_analysis.sql` for code to run queries in pgAdmin4.